eswartz/emul/index.md

 <p>
 <i>Download</i>
 </p>
+<script type="text/javascript" src="updated.js"> </script>
 </div>

 Download the archive to the right and unzip it somewhere on your system.

 <b>On Windows or Linux:</b>

-Launch it by double-clicking the `v9t9-local.jnlp` file in your favorite operating system (though only Linux and Windows have been tested so far).
+Launch it by double-clicking the `v9t9-local.jnlp` file in your favorite operating system.

 Or, if your Java isn't installed properly, try: